fpcyan/RailsLite/README.md

 * Parsing params from headers, queries, and forms to be sent to the body.
   - Supports the use of strong params.

 This project is a Work In Progress.
-Currently, dynamic routing based on "resources" and nested routes.
+Currently being developed: dynamic routing based on "resources" and nested routes.
 On completion, resource routing will be integrated into [Whales][whales-link], written by [wdhorton][wdhorton].

 [whales-link]: https://github.com/fpcyan/whales